yashbijoor/google-homepage-clone/README.md

 # google-homepage-clone
- This is a clone of the google homepage.
+ This is a responsive clone of the google homepage.